Culinary Experience of Cusco Peru

 Originally from Arequipa, it´s served as a side dish in many get togethers.
 A stuffed pepper

-fire.
-The peppers are stuffed with minced vegetables, beef and covered with a layer of melted
+dish, the peppers are stuffed with minced vegetables, beef and covered with a layer of melted

 layer of cheese.